Good-WarWolf/electron/docs/api/webview-tag.md

 use the `webview` tag and to consider alternatives, like `iframe`, Electron's `BrowserView`, or an architecture that avoids embedded content altogether.

+## Enabling

+By default the `webview` tag is disabled in Electron >= 5.
+You need to enable the tag by setting the `webviewTag` webPreferences option when constructing your `BrowserWindow`.
+For more information see the [BrowserWindow constructor docs](browser-window.md).

 ## Overview

 > Display external web content in an isolated frame and process.